 Internal transactions refer to interactions from one smart contract (sometimes called an "internal address”) to another.
 This type of transaction is widely used in the Ethereum ecosystem, especially as smart contracts become building blocks for more sophisticated interactions.
 But internal transactions make it challenging to understand when your address is party to a transaction.

-A single transaction on a smart contract can result in dozens or even hundreds of internal transactions that interact with numerous other smart contracts, or simply distribute value to a host of wallets via an airdrop.
+A single transaction on a smart contract can result in dozens or even hundreds of internal transactions that interact with numerous other smart contracts, or simply distribute value to a host of web3 wallets via an airdrop.

 This diagram details an internal transaction

 While internal transactions have real consequences to account balances, surprisingly the internal transactions themselves are not stored on-chain.
 To see internal transactions, you have to run the transaction and trace the calls that it makes.
-While some contracts do log events to the chain that record internal activity, many do not because doing so requires additional gas.
+While some contracts do log events to the chain that record internal activity, many do not because doing so requires additional gas fees.

 So tracking the outcome of internal transactions often leaves users in the dark about when their address was involved.